newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

 		```

 * Then, carefully follow the instructions that appear in the terminal window.

-	* You'll be prompted a few times to accept "Y" or "N" (Yes or No) questions.
-Enter "Y" to continue installing.
+* If you're prompted to accept "Y" or "N" (Yes or No) questions, enter "Y" to continue installing.
-	* You may also be asked to enter your password again.
-This is still your local password and it will still not appear as you type it.

 * Your terminal will run many lines to install homebrew. **After the process is complete, the terminal should say something like this**: